 See the chapter Financial Assistance for the Master’s Programs for information regarding financial aid.

 The School of Architecture offers international students employment opportunities in a wide variety of positions within the School.
 The University also has employment opportunities for international students through its Student Employment Office.

 Employment Opportunities Outside of Yale During Enrollment and After Graduation

 During full-time enrollment, international M.Arch. students at the School who hold F-1 visa status and who have been enrolled full-time for at least one full academic year may apply for the Curricular Practical Training (CPT) program, which provides the opportunity to be employed in the United States outside of the University.
-During an academic year, CPT is limited to part-time (no more than 20 hours per week).
-During summer breaks, CPT is available for only full-time employment.
+During an academic year, CPT is limited to part-time (no more than twenty hours per week).
+During summer breaks, CPT is available only for full-time employment.